 Gone to See Hawaii.
 Big Island Photography Workshop with Thom Hogan.
 Day 1: Kailua Kona.

 After checking into our hotel, a few of us walked down to the beach for sunset.
 I hoped to see the “Green Flash” like I did the last time I was in Hawaii.
 The conditions were not right, but I did get some good sunset images.
 I processed these images using newer, current tools.
 You can see earlier versions here.

 Gone to See Hawaii.
 Big Island Photography Workshop with Thom Hogan.
 Day 5: Volcano National Park.

-While we were out on our morning photography composition lesson, I found this black volcanic rock with yellow-green sparkles.
+While we were out on our morning photography composition lesson outside of Volcano National Park, I found this black volcanic rock with yellow-green sparkles.
 I brought it back to the lodge where I had a macro lens, and spent the afternoon trying to get some pictures of the crystals.
 Later on I discovered that the crystals were a semi-precious gem known as Peridot (Pele’s Tears).

 Gone to See Hawaii.
 Big Island Photography Workshop with Thom Hogan.
 Day 6: Big Island.

 Onomea Waterfall at the Hawaii Tropical Botanical Gardens.
 Image taken with a Nikon D2xs and 105 mm f/2.8 macro (ISO 100, f/11, 1/1.6 sec).
 Image processed with Capture One Pro 6, PhotoShop CS5, and Nik Silver Efex Pro 2.